 In the event of an emergency it is imperative that Culver-Stockton College has an accurate record of a student's personal health history and immunization record.
 New students complete a thorough health history and provide immunization information through the admissions process.
-Students are strongly encouraged to update this information through Med-Proctor when appropriate.
+Students submit and update this information through Med-Proctor.
 All of these required immunizations are based on Missouri state statutes that require institutions of higher education to comply.
 All new students must confirm (through Med-Proctor) immunity to measles, varicella, German measles, mumps and tetanus/diphtheria, meningitis (after 16 years old), hepatitis and tuberculosis screening.
-To meet the requirement, each student must have two doses of the MMR vaccine and a tetanus/diphtheria booster within the past 10 years.
-Any exemptions from the requirement for medical or religious reasons must be sought in writing and require the approval of the dean of student life.
+To meet the state requirement, each student must have two doses of the MMR vaccine and a tetanus/diphtheria booster within the past 10 years.
+Students must also submit proof of completion of a COVID-19 vaccination.
+Any exemptions from the colleges requirement, for medical or religious reasons, must be sought in writing and require the approval of the dean of student life.
+These formal documents must also be uploaded on the students Med-Proctor account.
 Questions related to this immunization policy should be directed to the Counseling and Wellness Office (Gladys Crown Student Center 205).
-Students that do not have the vaccinations required will be given two weeks to get the vaccination or will not be allowed to participate in athletic or fine arts events, this includes practices.
+Students that do not have the vaccinations required will not be allowed to participate in co-curricular activities which includes athletics and fine arts events.
 In all cases, Residence Life will work with any student that communicates with the office and will help those that may need to go to the health department to receive their shots for immunizations.